Click here to learn more.

 The Egyptian Mau is gentle and reserved.
 He loves his people and desires attention and affection from them but is wary of others.
 Early, continuing socialization is essential with this sensitive and sometimes shy cat, especially if you plan to show or travel with him.
 Otherwise, he can be easily startled by unexpected noises or events.

-Like any cat, the Egyptian Mau is athletic and loves to climb — including onto your shoulder — and chase toys.
+cat, the Egyptian Mau is athletic and loves to climb — including onto your shoulder — and chase toys.
 He is smart and observant, quickly learning to open doors and drawers to get at what he wants, usually a favorite toy or treat.
 Maus communicate pleasure or enthusiasm with a wagging tail and kneading paws, and may converse with you in a voice that chortles and trills.

 The Mau is highly intelligent.
 Challenge his brain by teaching him tricks and providing him with puzzle toys that will reward him with kibble or treats when he learns to manipulate them.